 Accessibility Plan and Policies

-Accessibility Plan and Policies for the Sorbara Group of Companies (the “Group”) for the Period From January 1, 2014 to December 31, 2018 Made in Accordance with the Accessibility for Ontarians With Disabilities Act (the “AODA”)
+Accessibility Plan and Policies for the Sorbara Group of Companies (the "Group") Updated August 24, 2023, Made in Accordance with the Accessibility for Ontarians With Disabilities Act (the "AODA")

-This accessibility plan outlines the policies and actions that the Sorbara will put in place to improve opportunities for people with disabilities.
+This accessibility plan outlines the policies and actions that the Group had and will put in place to improve opportunities for people with disabilities.